 But Poppy couldn't jump for joy over that.
 All she could see was his sadness.
 And again she wanted to envelope him in her arms.

 As the moons and months passed for the Marauders' seventh year, Poppy grew sadder and sadder.
 She knew it would end when Sirius graduated, but she still loved seeing him so much.
 But it killed her to see him so desolate.

 She'd heard rumors about his family troubles and problems caused by some other students.
 Sirius had to deal with a family who hated him, though she knew it was slightly better since he had moved into James' house.
 But then there were also the rumors surrounding the problem students, the…Death Eaters.
 Apparently, these children supported He-Who-Must-Not-Be-Named, and Poppy knew that it was rumored that Sirius' younger brother, Regulus, was a Death Eater himself, or at least a supporter.

-As if a werewolf for a best friend wasn't bad enough.
+As if a werewolf for a best friend weren't bad enough.

 It was two months before the end of the school year.
 It was a quiet summer night.
 The week before had been the full moon, so currently things were quiet.
 Poppy let down her hair as she dimmed the lights in the Hospital Wing.
 There weren't any patients, so it was quite calm at the moment.

 There was a knock at the door.
 "Poppet?" came his quiet voice.